apalache-mc/apalache/docs/src/adr/018adr-inlining.md

 A2(p) == F(p,p)
 ```

-If we apply the substitution `{p -> e}`, for some complex value `e`, to the bodies of both operators, the resutls are
+If we apply the substitution `{p -> e}`, for some complex value `e`, to the bodies of both operators, the results are

 ```tla
 LET pCached == e